In This Article

 Banks, credit unions, and mortgage companies all face the same brutal math in 2026: regulatory change is accelerating while compliance budgets stay flat.
 NCUA just expanded cybersecurity examination procedures.
 The OCC issued new guidance on third-party risk management for AI vendors.
 CFPB updated Regulation Z thresholds for qualified mortgages.
 And the FDIC finalized its approach to digital asset compliance monitoring.
 That is four regulators issuing material updates in a single quarter, each requiring different data, different reporting formats, and different evidence trails.

 If your compliance team is still pulling data into spreadsheets for quarterly reviews, you are discovering problems after they compound.
 Power BI dashboards connect directly to your core banking systems, loan origination platforms, and security infrastructure to surface compliance drift the moment it happens.
-This guide covers five dashboard templates built for regulated financial institutions, the business case for real-time monitoring, and a practical implementation roadmap that gets your first dashboard live in weeks.
+This guide covers Power BI dashboard templates built for regulated financial institutions, the Mortgage BI templates that mortgage lenders run on top of MortgageExchange data, the Microsoft Purview evidence layer that examiners actually accept, and how Access Business Technologies layers M365 Guardian as the continuous governance operating model that holds the whole compliance posture together for 750+ financial institutions.

 Spreadsheet Compliance Monitoring